 Cold spray technology can restore parts using similar materials to the substrate.
 This technology enables the repairs to blend in and mirror the properties of the original component.

 Not only is this pleasing aesthetically, but it also extends the lifespan of the part by years, ultimately providing improved customer value.
-If desired, a more corrosion- or wear-resistant material can also be used, increasing the repair intervals.
+If desired, more corrosion- or wear-resistant material can also be used, increasing the repair intervals.

 Cold spray technology offers several advantages over other coating systems and deposition processes